Floyd Rose Tremolos for Left Hand Guitars: No-Names, Fakes, Unknowns, and Never Left Handed

 Status: Obsolete

-Gotoh produced the genuine FRT-1, FRT-3, and FRT-5 Floyd Rose tremolos for Fernandes, who in turn supplied these to Floyd Rose in the United States for Kramer guitars until Schaller took over manufacturing in 1983.
-Gotoh also supplied the FRT-3 and FRT-5 to ESP for their own brand guitars.
-ESP at the same time was building the necks and eventually whole bodies for Kramer in the USA.
+All evidence points to Gotoh being the OEM that Fernandes used to produce the genuine FRT-1 (original Floyd Rose design), FRT-3 (modified original Floyd Rose design), and FRT-4 (first fine tuner prototype) tremolos for Fernandes, who in turn supplied these to Floyd Rose in the United States until Schaller took over manufacturing in 1983.
+However it happened, ESP also used the FRT-3 briefly for their own brand guitars.

 Glossary of Terms